OWASP/www-board-candidates/2024/ricardo_griffith.md

 By developing thorough, accessible training materials, OWASP can directly enhance developers' ability to write secure code and prevent vulnerabilities before they happen:

-- **Creating Up-to-Date Course Materials:** We encourage the community to contribute to projects that build high-quality educational content, thus creating up-to-date course materials covering best practices and strategies to mitigate emerging threats.
+- We encourage the community to contribute to projects that build high-quality educational content, thus creating up-to-date course materials covering best practices and strategies to mitigate emerging threats.

-- **Facilitating Workshops:** By supporting local chapters and members, we facilitate workshops using these materials to spread knowledge and practical skills.
+- By supporting local chapters and members, we facilitate workshops using these materials to spread knowledge and practical skills.

 **Accessible Learning Platforms**

-- **Leveraging Technology:** We utilize online platforms to make learning resources available globally, accommodating different learning styles and schedules.
+- We utilize online platforms to make learning resources available globally, accommodating different learning styles and schedules.

-- **Providing Open Access Resources:** We ensure that all training materials are freely accessible, allowing developers worldwide to benefit from OWASP's collective expertise.
+- We ensure that all training materials are freely accessible, allowing developers worldwide to benefit from OWASP's collective expertise.

 **Community Mentorship Programs**

-- **Establishing Mentorship Initiatives:** We connect experienced security professionals with developers seeking to improve their skills through mentorship programs.
+- We connect experienced security professionals with developers seeking to improve their skills through mentorship programs.

-- **Fostering Collaboration:** By promoting a culture of knowledge sharing within the community, we foster collaboration to enhance collective understanding and proficiency.
+- By promoting a culture of knowledge sharing within the community, we foster collaboration to enhance collective understanding and proficiency.

 **Potential Impact**